 In the spring of 1993, a 1-1/2 mile figure eight paved walking path was completed.
 Named in honor of the first corporate pacesetter donor, the CLARCOR Garden Pavilion was completed in February 1994.

 The fall of 1994 saw the completion of the Member’s Garden and the dedication of the fountain.

 In 1995, work began on the Nancy Olson Children’s Garden.
 Dedicated in October 1996, the garden is designed for kids to explore the wonders of nature.

 Supporters celebrated ground breaking of the Botanical Education Center in August 1996.
 After more than 15 months of construction, the Botanical Society moved into its new home in December 1997.
 Klehm Arboretum and Botanic Garden opened on a full time, seven-day-a week basis in March of 1998.

 In 2003 the Winnebago County Forest Preserve District and the Klehm Arboretum Board of Directors adopted a 10 year master plan for future development.
-This development includes new gardens, revitalizing existing gardens, increasing the diverse collections, and the addition of facilities to better meet the needs of visitors as well as offer unique indoor garden exhibits.
+This development includes new gardens, revitalizing existing gardens, increasing the diverse collections, and the addition of facilities to better meet the needs of visitors.